-Additional capital may not be available on terms favorable to us, or at all.
+Currently, we are prohibited from issuing equity securities until November 9, 2016 under the terms of the securities purchase agreement we entered into on November 4, 2015.
+When we are able to raise additional capital, it may not be available on terms favorable to us, or at all.
 If we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Debt financing, if available, may involve restrictive covenants or additional security interests in our assets.
 Any additional debt or equity financing that we complete may contain terms that are not favorable to us or our stockholders.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or products, or grant licenses on terms that are not favorable to us.
 If we are unable to raise adequate funds, we may have to delay, reduce the scope of, or eliminate some or all of, our development programs or liquidate some or all of our assets.